dhowe/rita/README.md

 ## RiScript

 RiScript is a writer-focused scripting language integrated with RiTa.
-It enables simple generative primitives within plain text for dynamic transformation of text fragments at runtime.
+It enables simple generative primitives within plain text for dynamic expansion at runtime.
 RiScript primitives can be used as part of any [RiTa grammar](https://rednoise.org/rita/reference/RiTa/grammar/) or executed directly using [RiTa.evaluate()](https://rednoise.org/rita/reference/RiTa/evaluate/).
 For full documentation, see [this page](https://rednoise.org/rita/reference/riscript.html).

 <br>